rumiani/algorithem-problems/README.md

 # 60 Algorithem-Problems from [codesignal.com](https://codesignal.com) sloved by `TypeScript`

+# 1- Add
-# 1- Write a function that returns the sum of two numbers.
+Write a function that returns the sum of two numbers.
 Example
 For `param1 = 1` and `param2 = 2`, the output should be `solution(param1, param2) = 3`.